Modeling the Effects of Multiple Myeloma on Kidney Function: Model Development

+In this set of equations, \autoref{termI} now represents the loss of PTC due to EMT (which is precipitated by the excess FLC population).
+The parameter $\gamma_F$ is the fibroblast growth constant, demonstrating that as the number of fibroblasts increases, more PTCs have undergone EMT.
+The exponents $g_3$ and $g_4$ represent the strength of FLCs on PTC transition and the strength of PTCs on their own transition via EMT.
+In \eqref{eq:2T}, the new term is \autoref{termJ}, which represents the increase in the number of FLCs produced by malignant plasma cells.
+The parameter $\gamma_L$ represents the growth rate of these plasma cells.
+The exponents $g_5$ and $g_6$ represent the strength of the tumor on FLC growth and the strength of FLC on its own growth.
+In \eqref{eq:3T}, \autoref{termN} is the same term as \autoref{termI}, but is a source of growth in the fibroblast population.
+The final equation \eqref{eq:4T} is the Gompertz tumor growth equation, where $T_S$ represents tumor carrying capacity, or maximum spread of the tumor.

-Th parameters for the Gompertz model ($\gamma_T$, $L_T$) are scaled to a dimensionless model, e.g. maximum tumor load is set to be 100.
-The parameter values were taken from \cite{Ayati2010}.
-All other parameters were obtained for the model using heuristic parameter estimation to a generic response.
+The parameters for the Gompertz model ($\gamma_T$, $L_T$) are scaled to a dimensionless model, e.g. maximum tumor load is set to be 100.
+The parameter values were taken from published work by Ayati et. al.\cite{Ayati2010} All other parameters were obtained for the model using heuristic parameter estimation to a generic response.
 The model is a foundation for incorporating clinical data into a quantitative predictive system, which remains future work.
-The parameters used to obtain the results in this letter are listed in Table \ref{table:parameters}.
+The parameters used to obtain the results in this letter are listed in Table \ref{table:tumorparameters}.